15 Options for Selling Digital Products on Your Website

 Pulley also offers a solution for storing and delivering your digital files.
 Place “buy now” buttons anywhere to sell your products and Pulley will deliver them securely to your customers.
 Pricing for Pulley is also based on the number of products being sold and the amount of disk space needed.

 PayLoadz integrates with PayPal, Google Checkout, 2Checkout and others to allow you to sell your digital products anywhere.
 PayLoadz also allows you to create an affiliate program for your products.
-PayLoadz’s Premium account costs $14.95 per month plus 5% and $0.49 per transaction.
+PayLoadz’s Premium account costs $14.95 per month plus 4.9% and $0.49 per transaction (or $0.05 per transaction for transactions less than $2).

 For more ecommerce-related content please see: